 Each rudder cable runs from the CS21 horn on the rudder pedal shaft, under a pulley and attaches to the rudder operating horn at the base of the rudder.
-The cable from the rudder pedals attaches above the horn, and the cable to the tailwheel is fastened below it.
-See figure 7.
+The cable attaches above the horn, See figure 4 for the port mounting and figure 5 for the starboard mounting.